Skip nav to main content.

 Having that distinction in mind, here are the basics on what to put in your first aid kit from the ground up.
 For clarity what we are discussing in this article is first aid, which is the assistance you render to any person who is suffering a sudden illness or injury.
 The focus of this assistance would be to sustain the life, prevent the condition from worsening, comfort and assist until medical attention can be obtained.

-Make sure you have one or more Blood Blocker™ compresses for serious bleeding.
-There are also are some exciting new products to help control bleeding which we recommend you look in to stop bleeding products subcategory.
+Make sure you have one or more wound & trauma compresses for serious bleeding.
+There are also some exciting new products to help control bleeding which we recommend you look in to stop bleeding products subcategory.

 Once you are confident that you have the bleeding control adequately addressed then you should consider CPR next.
 A good quality CPR Resuscitator is recommended but you could get by with a basic CPR Shield too depending upon budget and size constraints.